Goumies/bankAccountKata/README.md

 Requirements
 ---

-Deposit and Withdrawal
+Deposit and Withdrawal\
-Account statement (date, amount, balance)
+Account statement (date, amount, balance)\
-Statement printing
+Statement printing\
-The expected result is a service API, and its underlying implementation, that meets the expressed needs.
+The expected result is a service API, and its underlying implementation, that meets the expressed needs.\
-Nothing more, especially no UI, no persistence.
+Nothing more, especially no UI, no persistence\
 User Stories